G-EDM/G-RBLevo/documentation.md

 Touch the top bar of the scope to enter the menu and use the navigation arrows to change pages.

+#### On/Off Switch ####

+    The On/Off switch is required.
+If turned to OFF all motion is blocked.
+The navigation arrows are grey.
+    The PWM can be anabled with the switch in OFF state.
+The scope will work but the process will not start until the switch is turned to ON.
+The switch can also be used to cancel a runnign job or/and stop running motions like an eStop button does.

 #### Menu from the scope - Hit the scope top bar to access it ####